Chris Clarke (sprinter)

-Career
+Biography

 At the 2006 Beijing World Junior Athletics Championships Clarke won a bronze medal in the 4 × 400 metres relay.
 In 2007 he finished first in the 400 metres final of the World Youth Championships to win the gold medal.
 On 24 July 2009 he won two gold medals (400 m and 4 × 400 m) at the European Junior Championships in a new personal best of 45.59 seconds.
 2009 also saw Chris selected for his first Senior Great Britain national team for the World athletics championships in Berlin.

 2010 saw him compete as part of the 4 × 400 m relay team who later went on to claim a bronze medal at the world indoor athletics championships in Doha.

 In 2011, Chris returned from injury to finish second at the British Championships and qualify for the World Athletics Championships.
 The GB relay team qualified for the final with 3:00.38 (Chris running 44.99 split).
 The team later went on to place seventh in the final with a time of 3:01.16.

 2012 saw Chris finish 3rd in the 200m at the British Athletics Championships.
 He went on to represent Great Britain at the European championships later that year finishing 6th in the final.
 He missed qualification for the 2012 summer Olympics.